zumburuk/ME462_2020/EngineersWAttitude_meeting_minutes.md

+## 6 May 2020
+3D vehicle design is almost done rest is coming up...

 ## 29 April 2020
 webots fixed and mobile camera image acquisition, two different distance sensors 4W GT2 based prototype in progress rear wheel should have a roller bearing in it